About

 Employment

-IIn 2006, agriculture, forestry, and fishing employed a total of 1.2 million wage and salary workers plus an additional 919,000 self-employed and unpaid family workers, making it one of the largest industries in the Nation.
-Over 80 percent of employment is in crop production and animal production.
+The agriculture, forestry, and fishing industry employs a total of 1.3 million wage and salary workers plus an additional 850,600 self-employed and unpaid family workers, making it one of the largest industries in the nation.
+Over 86 percent of employment is in crop production and animal production.
 Most establishments in agriculture, forestry, and fishing are very small.
-Nearly 60 percent employ fewer than 4 workers.
+Nearly 78 percent employ fewer than 10 workers.
 Overall, this industry sector is also unusual in that self-employed and unpaid family workers account for such a high proportion of its workforce.
-Workers in agriculture, forestry, and fishing tend to be older than workers in other industries.
-In 2006, 32 percent of workers were aged 55 or older, compared with 17 percent of all workers in all industries.

 Industry Forecast